 Here is a list of all the Black Ops Cold War weapons we’ve seen:

 - Milano 821

 - Hauer 77

 - Cigma 2

 The Krig 6 is all about accuracy when firing full-auto.
-It deals less damage than the other two assault rifles, but you’ll find landing consecutive hits easier.
+It deals less damage than most other assault rifles, but you’ll find landing consecutive hits easier.
 It’s also pretty mobile, making it a tempting prospect for players who like to flank fast.

 The AK-47 is the hardest hitting assault rifle of the lot but suffers when it comes to accuracy and mobility.
 Master it by using our best Call of Duty Cold War AK-47 loadout and you’ll find yourself racking up kills very quickly – it’s among the best Call of Duty Cold War class loadouts in our guide.

 This assault rifle is based on the Chinese QBZ-95 and is arguably the most mobile assault rifle in the game, with a rapid rate of fire to boot.
 It’s recoil can be very difficult to wrestle with, so finding the right build is no mean feat and in our opinion this is the weakest assault rifle in the game.

 The FFAR 1 is the reincarnation of the FAMAS; it has a rapid rate of fire and quick reloading speed so you can mow people down in close range.
 It’s got an extra mag, but five fewer rounds per mag, and has ‘modest’ damage.

 Decent damage, very high rate of fire, and solid handling stats to boost – it looks like the MP5 meta is here to stay.
 Check out our best Call of Duty Cold War MP5 loadout for a maxed out build.